 Table of Contents

 5. Why It's Unethical to Use VR and AR as "Empathy" Machines

 6. Putting It All Together: A Code of Ethics for VR/AR

 7. AR and the Future of Selves

-Erick Jose Ramirez is Assistant Professor of Philosophy at Santa Clara University, USA
+Erick Jose Ramirez is Associate Professor of Philosophy at Santa Clara University, USA.